Liangliang-Shang/python/python-tutorial-0.md

 10
 ```
 + Raw Strings
 Raw strings don't treat the backslash as a special character at all.
 The one thing you can't have in a raw string is a final backslash.
-A simple way of putting the backslash at the end of a string is:
+It is very helpful when you using a Windows file system path or in a regular expression.

 ```Python
 >>> print 'Hello,\nworld!'